gazebosim/sdformat/INSTALL_WIN32.md

 ## Supported compilers

-At this moment, compilation has been testewd on Windows 7 and is supported when using Visual Studio 2013.
+At this moment, compilation has been tested on Windows 7 and is supported when using Visual Studio 2013.
 Patches for other versions are welcome.

 ## Installation